alexansari101/saclib/README.md

 ## Overview

-**Requirements:** Boost.
-Software has been compiled and tested on GCC 4 (Ubuntu 14.04) and GCC 5 (Ubuntu 16.04).
+**Requirements:** Boost (the examples use several of the optional compiled Boost libraries).
+This software has been compiled and tested on GCC 4 (Ubuntu 14.04) and GCC 5 (Ubuntu 16.04).

 **Documentation:** A pdf reference manual is included in the ./doc folder.
 Use doxygen to update the project's documentation.

 **Getting Started:** See the examples in the ./examples folder.
 For instance, the ./examples/Cart_and_Pend_full/ folder provides an example which uses the SAC library to invert a Cart and Pendulum system.

 The 'user' subfolder in each example, e.g., ./examples/Cart_and_Pend_full/user, is where the user should implement (or override) any class definitions required to implement dynamics, linearizations, or specialty cost functions.
-In the Cart_and_Pend_full example, the dynamics and linearizations of the cart pendulum are provided and SAC optimizes a default quadratic cost functional to solve for controls.
+In the Cart_and_Pend_full example, the dynamics and linearizations of the cart pendulum are provided and SAC optimizes a default quadratic cost functional to solve for controls as described in the Transactions on Robotics Paper in the **Citations** section.

+Remember to edit the Makefile in each example folder in order to link to the installed location of the SAClib library.
+Build each example by calling "make" from within the folder pertaining to the appropriate example.

 ## Citations